 The term ‘psychological safety’ was originally defined by Harvard Business Review as ‘the belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes.’
 And indeed, what Google found was that the teams who made the most mistakes outperformed those that didn’t.

 Why?
 Because creating safe environments in which people are allowed to fail ultimately means that they are free to voice their opinions, take more risks and foster a culture of innovation.
-A strong team bounces ideas off each other, builds on each other’s action points, solves issues together, and supports one another.
+A high-performing team bounces ideas off each other, builds on each other’s action points, solves issues together, and supports one another.
 It’s the key foundation to building trust and fostering innovation.

 - Feedback culture: Regularly asking for feedback as well as providing it should be business as usual in high-performing teams.
 Feedback should be seen as a tool to help build a stronger team and improve processes.
 Lead by example by sharing a recent failure and your learnings from it at your next team meeting.